 Researchers at Seattle Children’s Research Institute are using a small amount of the pericranium that surgeons remove – extra tissue that would be medical waste – to try to discover the cause of at least some Chiari malformations.
 We hope this research will lead to innovative therapies that improve the lives of children with this condition.

-Dr. William B. Dobyns studies the tissue samples to learn how genes might affect the way the back of the brain develops.
-Dobyns is a medical geneticist and pediatric neurologist at the Center for Integrative Brain Research.
-He is an expert on the diagnosis of brain malformations and has played a major role in finding the genetic causes of other brain malformations, as well as autism and childhood epilepsy.
+Dr. Ghayda Mirzaa studies the tissue samples to learn how genes might affect the way the back of the brain develops.
+Mirzaa is a medical geneticist and pediatric neurologist at the Center for Integrative Brain Research.
+She is an expert on the diagnosis of brain malformations and has played a major role in finding the genetic causes of other brain malformations, as well as autism and childhood epilepsy.

 - Is there a genetic basis for Chiari malformations, and which genes are involved?

 - Are genes a cause of differences in Chiari malformations from one child to another?